MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 ## Workflow overview

-This workflow requires you to perform steps on Data Box as well as on SharePoint.
+This workflow requires you to perform steps on Data Box and on SharePoint.

 1. Order Data Box.